abyx/octopress/source/_posts/2016-01-27-caching-http-results-in-angular.markdown

 ```

 *Note:* While this is still an Angular 1 service, you should really consider writing your new services in Angular 2 like I describe [here](http://www.codelord.net/2016/01/07/adding-the-first-angular-2-service-to-your-angular-1-app/).
-And this is a good time to mention that if you're worried about the future of your Angular 1 app you should subscribe and get my guides for upgrading your app step by step!

-{% render_partial _posts/_partials/cta.markdown %}

 So, what are we looking at?